The Stanthorpe QFS Restoration Project

 Heritage Status

-The QFS building is heritage listed with both Queensland Rail and the Southern Downs Regional Council.
+The QFS building is Heritage listed with both Queensland Rail and the Southern Downs Regional Council.

 Vision

 The building is presently in poor condition and unsuitable for use.
-However, when restored, it has huge potential for community use.
+However, when restored,

-Restoration work is needed now if we are to reclaim this valuable part of the Granite Belt’s heritage.
+Restoration work is needed NOW if we are to reclaim this valuable part of the Granite Belt’s heritage.

 You can help with fundraising and ideas and by supporting Artworks in this project.
-We have a dedicated fund for expenses and the journey starts now!

-contact us Project team
+Please contact us… Project team

 We gratefully acknowledge the support of the following organisations and funding bodies.